devranj/Netflix-Clone-DevSecops/README.md

 # Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!

-Deploy T2.Large Instance for the Jenkins,SonarCube And Trivy Add the security group such as port 80, Then Port 443 and 22 Add storage as 25 Gb
+Deploy T2.Large Instance(Ubuntu Server) for the Jenkins,SonarCube And Trivy >> This is a common Server only 1 Ec2 instance
+Add the security group such as port 80, Then Port 443 and 22 for SSH Add storage as 25 Gb
 Update the package using command sudo apt update >> This will update the package Clone the project using command git clone https://github.com/devranj/Netflix-Clone-DevSecops.git